helgatheviking/KIA-Subtitle/readme.txt

 == Description ==

-This plugin is adapted from [Luc Princen's The Subtitle plugin](http://www.to-wonder.com/the-subtitle).
-It differs in its class-based organization, uses less jquery, and only saves the post meta when needed.

-The subtitle allows you to easily add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
+KIA subtitle allows you to easily add a subtitle to your posts and retrieve it in the loop in the same manner as the post title.
 By using `the_subtitle()` or `get_the_subtitle()`.

-It adds a simple inputfield right under the title field of posts, pages and any custom post type.
+It adds a simple input field right under the title field of posts, pages and any custom post type.
 It also add a subtitle column to the edit screen as well as to the quick edit.

 You can also use the shortcode `[the-subtitle]` to display it within the post content.

+= WPML Ready =

+KIA Subtitle has been tested by WPML and will allow you to translate the subtitle multilingual sites.

 = Support =